dotnet/docs-aspire/docs/storage/azure-storage-blobs-component.md

 ### Use configuration providers

 The .NET Aspire Azure Blob Storage component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
-It loads the `AzureStorageBlobsSettings` and `BlobClientOptions` from configuration by using the `Aspire:Azure:Storage:Blobs` key.
-Example appsettings.json that configures some of the options:
+It loads the <xref:Aspire.Azure.Storage.Blobs.AzureStorageBlobsSettings> and <xref:Azure.Storage.Blobs.BlobClientOptions> from configuration by using the `Aspire:Azure:Storage:Blobs` key.
+Example _appsettings.json_ that configures some of the options:

 ```json
 {